 I usually set eggs every five to seven days.
 Eggs that are dirty are not incubated but could be fed back to the chickens for extra protein.
 Dirty eggs cause bacteria to enter through the pores of the egg shell.
 You can use fine sand paper to scrape off some of the larger chunks.
 Do not wash eggs until you are ready to cook them as that will remove the protective bloom from the surface of the egg.
 If you have a question about whether an egg is too old to eat or not you could give it the float test.
 Place it in cold water.
 If it floats, it is old.

 The environment can effect the frequency of egg laying.
 As daylight decreases so does egg production.
-You could set up a timer in your coop to increase the amount of light but I like to give my hens a break in the winter.
+You could set up a timer with a nightlight in your coop to increase the amount of light but I like to give my hens a break in the winter.
 They do need a dark period or their bodies get out of whack.
 Twelve to fourteen hours of light is sufficient.

 Hens also take a break from laying when they are molting.
 Additional protein can help them recover from a molt.
 All the calories and protein are used to grow new feathers, so laying takes a back seat.
-Gamebird or meatbird food, lean meats, fish, scrambled eggs, BOSS and flax seed all offer extra protein.
+Gamebird or meatbird food, lean meats, fish, scrambled eggs, BOSS sunflower seeds and flax seed all offer extra protein.

 Silkies tend to go broody.
 When they do they will stop laying attempt to hatch a clutch.
 It may take several weeks for their hormones to settle down and get them back to laying.